 Common injuries that people can sustain in serious bus accidents include:

 Broken bones – The forces involved in bus accidents often break the bones of passengers, pedestrians, cyclists, and occupants of other vehicles.
 Accidents can throw bus passengers against the interior of the bus or even through windows or windshields.
-Buses accidents can smash other vehicles, often exposing those occupants to extreme forces that can easily crush bones and cause other serious injuries.
-Broken bones are often extremely painful and take months to fully heal.
-In some cases, they may require surgeries to correct and can even leave victims with permanent complications like unsightly scars and disfigurement.
+Buses can smash into other vehicles, often exposing those occupants to extreme forces that can easily crush bones and cause other serious injuries.
+Broken bones are usually extremely painful and take months to fully heal.
+In some cases, they may require surgeries to correct and can even leave victims with permanent complications, scars, or disfigurement.

 Victims may establish these future losses through the use of independent actuaries who can estimate what their injuries will cost during the course of their lifetimes.
 The team of lawyers and legal professionals at Stewart J. Guss, Attorney at Law, has an established network of actuaries, economists, and other professionals we work with to ensure that our clients obtain the compensation to which they are entitled.